Johann Wilhelm Cordes: Biography

 In 1856, he returned to Lübeck and, three years later, at the request of Grand Duke Carl Alexander, moved to Weimar.
 This was his most productive period.
-He was appointed a Professor at the Weimar Saxon Grand Ducal Art School and, in 1862, was awarded the Order of the White Falcon.
+He was appointed a professor at the Weimar Saxon Grand Ducal Art School and, in 1862, was awarded the Order of the White Falcon.

 In 1866, during the Austro-Prussian War, he took part in some military maneuvers and returned ill.
-He sought recovery at the spa in Travemünde, but died in 1869 at a friend's home.
+He sought recovery at the spa in Travemünde, but died in 1869 at a friend's home in Lübeck.
 He never married and had no children, so his estate passed to his brother, Emil, who donated the remaining paintings to the Behnhaus museum.